Phuket Vegetarian Festival 2016 Schedule

 Lots of things going on today...
 In the morning (7am), a huge street procession in Phuket Town for the Bang Neow Shrine, which is in the south of the town on Phuket Road, one of the biggest and most important shrines participating in the festival.
 Expect big crowds on this day.
-I have been in town the last 2 years for the Bang Neow procession, but have not tried to get into the temple due to the number of people.
+I have been in town the last few years for the Bang Neow procession, but have not tried to get into the temple due to the number of people.
 There is also a smaller procession starting 7am from Cherng Talay Shrine which takes place in Thalang district in the Cherng Talay area.
 A good one to see if your hotel is in Kamala, Surin or Bang Tao beaches and you don't want to head to town.

 And then ...
 Fire Walking at several locations including Sapam Shrine, Sapan Hin (participants from Jui Tui shrine), Baan Tha Reua Shrine and Sui Boon Tong shrine (just west of the market and not far from Jui Tui shrine in Phuket Town).
 Fire walking kicks off around 8pm.
 I did go and see some firewalking a couple of years ago at Kathu.
 Was crowded and hard to get any photos!
 Maybe try again this year....

 Street procession starting at Jui Tui shrine, which is probably the biggest shrine in town - just west of the main market in Phuket Town.
-I went to see the procession in 2009 - it was very crowded but I got lots of photos!
+I went to see the procession in 2009 and 2013 - it was very crowded but I got lots of photos!
 It was hard to get into the shrine early morning, better to find a spot just outside or along the procession route - the route is always easy to find - just follow the people and the little shrines that people set up outside their houses - that means the procession is coming this way!
 The area around Jui Tui and along the street from the market is always busy and lined with food stalls during the entire festival.